scaling-physics/frz_lattice_simulation/README.md

 2. Compile main.cpp.

+## Simulations

-3. There are two important branches.
+1. There are two important branches.
 The master branch has the version of the simulation without FrzB particles.
 The two_particle_model branch contains the updated model in th presence of FrzB particles.

-4. Execute binary file with the following inputs: `./frz_lattice_model $J $alpha $FrzB_num $beta $index`.
+2. Execute binary file with the following inputs: `./frz_lattice_model $J $alpha $FrzB_num $beta $index`.
 J=J_AA and beta = J_AB represent the interaction between AA and AB particles, FrzB_num: Number of FrzB particles, index: simulation instance.

+## Data Analysis and Visualisations

+The code for data analysis, plotting and lattice visualisations are in a single python notebook: `/Python_analysis/plot_sweep.ipynb file`.
+Before running it one might want to install the required python libraries listed in `requirements.txt`.

+Run: pip install -r requirements.txt

 ## License